Tartar After Teeth Cleaning: Why It Can Come Back

 Tartar After Teeth Cleaning: Many people assume professional cleaning permanently removes tartar.

 However, tartar after teeth cleaning can return if plaque is allowed to rebuild.
+Understanding why this happens helps you protect your oral health long term.

 What Happens During Professional Cleaning